sangres.com

 Colin Neblett Wildlife Area (33,116 acres) and Cimarron Canyon State Park lie west of town.
 In an area where deer and elk are very abundant, most folks are fishing the river for trophy Cutthroat, Rainbow and Brown Trout.

 North of town is the Valle Vidal unit (100,000 acres) of the Carson National Forest.
 The unit is home to about 2,000 elk living in a wildlife paradise and the fishing is superb.
 You have to look sharp because there are only two roads into Valle Vidal and the signs are not large.
 The road into the Barker Wildlife Area is just out of town on the east side.
-A little further east is the road leading to the Dawson Cemetary, now listed on the National Historic Register.
+A little further east is the road leading to the Dawson Cemetery, now listed on the National Historic Register.

 A New Mexico hunting or fishing license is required, if you are interested in that type of recreation, and special seasons and regulations apply in some areas.